BMW Timing Chain Replacement Cost

 This makes them a very labour intensive job to replace including valve cover, gearbox, sump, back timing cover and steering rack removal.

 These engines are notorious for the chains snapping and they often do some serious damage when they do.
-In this unlucky event we can still help get your car back on the road and even have our own breakdown service.
+In this unlucky event we can still help get your car back on the road, just get in touch with our friendly team and we can help quote and arrange recovery for the vehicle if required.